Iron Absorption: How Iron is Absorbed In Your Body

 Another process is thought to exist for the absorption of plant ferritins which are mostly present in legumes.
 However, most ferritin appears to be degraded during digestion.

+If you want to take iron supplements for best absorption, the answer is simple, take Active Iron” then it would just carry on as normal from there.
 Active Iron was developed with scientists at Trinity College Dublin.
 The new technology uses a ground-breaking iron-whey protein complex to ensure iron is released in the small intestine, where it is most readily absorbed.

 If iron reaches the stomach it may cause oxidative stress and trigger gastric side-effects.